jeska/takeflight-2022/_pages/travel.md

 ## Staying in Toronto

-We have a block of hotels at [Novotel Toronto North York](https://all.accor.com/hotel/0910/index.en.shtml).

-We also recommend the [Willowdale Hotel](https://willowdalehotel.com/).
+We are currently working on a hotel block and will post information when it's available!

 If [Airbnb](https://www.airbnb.ca/s/Toronto--ON/homes) is your thing, there are plenty of options available around Toronto as well.
 We'd recommend finding something in the area of Highway 401 and Don Valley Parkway.